Truth About Teas

 What Is There To Know About Teas?

-Modern teas can be laden with cancer causing pesticides, toxins artificial ingredients, added flavours and GMO’s.
+Modern teas however, can be laden with cancer causing pesticides, toxins artificial ingredients, bleach (the bags), added flavours and GMO’s.
 In this day and age, it is especially important to become cautious of the products we are consuming.

 What about the Bag?